MindShift Gear Backlight 26L review: Versatile and comfortable

 As one of four in a range that differs only by capacity, the Backlight series has one or two unusual features that make it stand out from the crowd.
 Firstly, it’s designed so that you can work out of it while it’s still attached to you.
 Secondly, the Backlight 26L is one of the few backpacks that can also accommodate a full-sized 15-inch MacBook Pro – the industry standard for tethering (but by no means the only solution) – though I ought to say at this point that you can combine both of those benefits simultaneously.

-Inside, the bag adopts a light grey colour nylon taffeta fabric.
+Inside, the bag is made of light grey nylon taffeta fabric.
 In other words, it’s easy to see into every corner even when the light fades – why bag some manufacturers continue to line their bags in black nylon beats me.
-And there are plenty of dividers – more than you’re likely ever to need.
+And there are plenty of dividers – more than you will ever need.
 They’re thin but closed-cell and effective when the gear is packed tightly.
-As the mid-sized model and the best selling according to my contact at Mindshift, it can hold a fair share of gear – easily a couple of bodies and several lenses.
+As the mid-sized model and the best-selling one, according to my contact at Mindshift, it can hold a fair share of gear – easily a couple of bodies and several lenses.
 But if like me you have lots of filters, flash, triggers, a cleaning kit and a remote release like this then it starts to fill up quickly.
 Still, for a targeted and organized job, it’s a perfect size – by that I mean not too heavy when full of kit.

 As stated earlier you can even access the gear without taking it off – you simply tighten up the padded belt the unhook the harness.
 If it’s really heavy you might want to keep one on!
 Then unzip the back – there’s an elasticated cord to throw over your head to keep it out your way.
 I’ve never really used it that way often, but you could if you need to.